 Skip advert

 Advertisement - Article continues below

-The pay-per-mile tax on EVs and plug-in hybrids due in 2028 definitely raises more questions than answers.
+The ‘eVED’ pay-per-mile tax on EVs and plug-in hybrids due in 2028 definitely raises more questions than answers, as Mike Rutherford highlights on Page xx.
 How will such a scheme be implemented?
-Will drivers report their own mileage?
-Will their cars communicate it digitally?
-What are the privacy implications of any digital tracking system?
+Who will administer mileage checks on new cars that don’t need an MoT and the rebate system if you’re under your predicted mileage at the end of the year?
 Will we be charged for miles driven outside the UK?

-Details are predictably thin on the ground and even if they weren’t, a lot can change between now and 2028.
+Details are predictably sketchy and even if they weren’t, a lot can change between now and 2028.
 What we do know is that negative headlines about the rising cost of EVs have already been written.

+Skip advert